PMSFIT/osc-validation/specification/osc_subset_definition.md

 Esmini requires 'InitActions' to ensure successful spawning of scenario objects.
 In that case, the definition of one 'TeleportAction' with position type 'WorldPosition' per contained scenario object in 'InitActions' is allowed.

+#### gt-gen-simulator
+- Requires empty <Properties/> in vehicle definition even though not required by OpenSCENARIO.
+- Requires one vehicle to be named 'Ego' or 'Host'.
+- Requires a specification of a road network (e.g. OpenDRIVE map) in the scenario definition.
+- Does not support StoryboardElementStateCondition to end the storyboard when the story ends.
+- Stops the simulation when the last polyline point is reached with unhandled exception.

 ### OSC Generation

 To generate a scenario from an OSI SensorView trace file, the following OSI attributes are required or the corresponding information has to be added in other ways to the scenario file: